alfredbaudisch/alfredbaudisch.com/content/posts/2021-03-26-0015-learning-3d-lighting-is-fun.md

 type: "post"
 ---

 Finally starting to learn lights and lighting!
-Also remember: deal with the scene Exposure, instead of trying to “explode” the power of the lights.
+Also remember: deal with the scene Exposure, instead of trying to "explode" the power of the lights.
 I always imagined how to get soft lights, since my renders always had hard lights, and now I know.

 PS: How the heck can I reduce noises in Cycles?
 The denoiser makes the image looks like a compressed JPEG.